-Notifications contain a Web link to submit a service request which may be used to acquire further information, obtain clarification, or object to a PCN.
+Notifications contain a link which may be used to acquire further information, obtain clarification, or object to a PCN.
 According to JEDEC Standard JESD46, lack of acknowledgment of the PCN within 30 days will be considered acceptance of change.

 Product Obsolescence Policy